nedalozanovska/AIML303441/README.md

 Further aggregation or preprocessing is required.

 Key Findings:
-The `happiness_metric` column shows significant skew and low utility for analysis.
+   `happiness_metric` column shows significant skew and low utility for analysis.
    The features column has high variability, requiring preprocessing or aggregation.
 Imbalances in categorical distributions, especially in region, need consideration in modeling.